drobban/voice/README.md

 Sends notification at DateTime given in "alarm" to client.

 look at test/alarm_data.json for example

+## get voice/
+Request returns a list of :reference's.
+Each reference is to a scheduled alarm.

 ## delete voice/:reference
 Request to delete scheduled notification event with B64 encoded reference string representation.